Medicine Songs: Reception

-Described by one reviewer as "unflinching in its focus," Medicine Songs was a follow up from 2015's Power in the Blood.
+Described by one reviewer as "unflinching in its focus," Medicine Songs was a follow-up from 2015's Power in the Blood.
 Receiving generally positive reviews, one critic bemoaned the "flattening of time and history" with re-recorded protest songs losing some of the signature features of their times, and with the songs ordered out of chronological sequence.

 Awards

 At the Juno Awards of 2018, the album won the award for Indigenous Music Album of the Year.
 It was also a nominee for Contemporary Roots Album of the Year, but did not win in that category.

+In 2025, after the revocation of Sainte-Marie's membership in the Order of Canada on the grounds that the questions about her indigenous status meant that she could no longer provide satisfactory proof of Canadian citizenship at all, the album's Juno Award was revoked.

 The album won the Best Folk Album award at the 2018 Indigenous Music Awards.